 Curriculum Area - Core-Area C

 HONR 2111 Honors Humanities III (Equivalent to - ENGL 2111 World Literature I) 3(3-0)

 This course is a critical and analytical study of humanity’s/humankind’s world achievements (literature, art and music) in the Western World from the Renaissance to the present.
 Prerequisites: Admission to the Honors Program and completion of HONR 1112.

-HONR 2112 Honors Humanities IV 3(3-0)
+HONR 2112 Honors Humanities IV (Equivalent to - ENGL 2112 World Literature II) 3(3-0)

 HONR 2151 Honors Directed Independent Study 3(3-0)

 This course provides an opportunity for students to pursue special areas in specific fields.
 Approval of faculty member, department chair, and Honors Program director required.
 A student may enroll for no more than nine hours of course work through the Honors Directed Independent Study.
 Prerequisite: Completion of nine credit hours of honors program courses.

 This course provides an opportunity to pursue areas related to career goals and research interests.
 Course Credit will be determined by supervising faculty, department chair and Honors Program director.
 A student may earn no more than six hours of contracted credits.
 Prerequisites: Completion of nine credit hours of honors courses.